ecsdigital/JavaCucumber/README.md

 ` ./gradlew build `

-You can also run the tests by executing [RunCukesTest.java](src/test/java/com/agilitas/example/RunCukesTest.java)

 ## Outputs
 The primary output is a HTML test report, this can be found in [build/cucumber-hmtl-reports/index.html](build/cucumber-hmtl-reports/index.html)